 DirectCure

-DirectCure medium pressure lamps produce high radiation between 190 and 220 nm.
-This stimulates acrylate molecules and directly generates start radicals for the polymerization and crosslinking of acrylate-based printing inks and varnishes.
+DirectCure medium pressure lamps produce high uv radiation between 190 and 220 nm.
+In an inerted atmosphere under nitrogen, the uvc radiation stimulates acrylate molecules.
+The acrylate molecules directly generates radicals for the polymerization/crosslinking of acrylate-based printing inks/varnishes.

 The migration values achieved with DirectCure are comparable to electronic beam curing.